SUG-Occ: Explicit Semantics and Uncertainty Guided Sparse Learning for Efficient 3D Occupancy Prediction: Methodology

 Next, a set of learnable query embeddings $Q\in\mathbb{R}^{K\times C}$ interacts with the global OCR to retrieve a global contextual prior and attends to the current OCR through a cross-attention operation.
 By restricting attention interactions to a compact contextual space, this design substantially reduces computational overhead while retaining strong semantic reasoning capability, which is defined as

-where $K$ denotes the total amount of queries and $\mathrm{Attn}(\cdot,\cdot)$ represents a standard multi-head cross-attention operator.
+where $K$ denotes the total number of queries and $\mathrm{Attn}(\cdot,\cdot)$ represents a standard multi-head cross-attention operator.

-Afterwards, semantic scores and voxel masks are derived from the refined queries and the sparse feature volume.
-Specifically, each query predicts semantic logits and a mask embedding through linear projections.
-The semantic score $P_k\in\mathbb{R}^S$ is obtained via a softmax function, while a voxel mask $M_k\in\mathbb{R}^{X_{1/2}\times Y_{1/2}\times Z_{1/2}}$ is predicted by computing the dot product between the mask embedding and the sparse feature volume.
+Afterwards, semantic scores and voxel masks are derived from the refined queries and the sparse volume features.
+To be specific, each query predicts semantic logits and a mask embedding through linear projections.
+The semantic score $P_k\in\mathbb{R}^S$ is obtained via a softmax function, while a voxel mask $M_k\in\mathbb{R}^{X_{r}\times Y_{r}\times Z_{r}}$ is predicted by computing the dot product between the mask embedding and the sparse volume features.
 The downsampled 3D semantic occupancy prediction is then obtained as

 Finally, the full-resolution 3D semantic occupancy prediction is obtained through interpolation.